KelvinMsft/kHypervisor/README.md

 #Installation

+ - kHypervisor extended HyperPlatform which is created by Tandasat, it is a Nested-Virtual Machine Monitor, and DdiMon is one of Tandasat's product of HyperPlatform for test demo in kHypervisor.

  1. Compiled kHypervisor.sys and DdiMon.sys by kHypervisor and NestedHypervisor respectively

  2. We only support Signle core temporarily.
 (We can set a multi-core by msconfig.exe)